-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the Bloomberg U.S. Corporate High Yield 2% Issuer Cap Index (Index).
-The Board noted that performance of Series II shares of the Fund was in the second quintile of its performance universe for the one year period and the fifth quintile for the three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
-The Board noted that performance of Series II shares of the Fund was above the performance of the Index for the one year period and below the performance of the Index for the three and five year periods.
-The Board considered that the Fund underwent a change in portfolio management and investment process in 2020, and that performance results prior to such date were those of the prior portfolio management team and investment process.
-The Board also considered that performance relative to its performance universe and benchmark had improved since that time.
-The Board further considered that the Fund's underperformance during the March 2020 sell-off in the market continued to negatively impact the Fund's long-term performance rankings.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2023 to the performance of funds in the Broadridge performance universe and against the Bloomberg Intermediate U.S. Government Index (Index).
+The Board noted that performance of Series I shares of the Fund was in the second quintile of its performing tunds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series I shares of the Fund was reasonably comparable to the performance of the Index for the one year period and below the performance of the Index for three and five year periods.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.